" " wisno wood furniture finishing: Lacquer retarder

-Lacquer retarder is the additive to lacquer thinner to retard or slower the drying process of lacquer.
-Lacquer retarder is usually already mixed in the lacquer thinner to make better flow and smooth film.
-But in practice sometime we still need to add lacquer retarder in the application.
-In a certain conditions when the drying time of the lacquer is too fast, or the slow drying is required we may need to add lacquer retarder.
+Lacquer retarder is the additive to retard or slow the drying process of lacquer.
+Lacquer retarder is usually already mixed in the lacquer thinner to make a good flow and smooth film.
+But in the finishing process, you may still need to add some lacquer retarder in the application.
+In certain conditions, when the drying time of lacquer is considered too fast or when slower drying is required, you can add lacquer retarder.
+The addition of lacquer rretareder is one of the common actions to solve some finishing problems in the production.

 r.